I Think My Loved One Has Been Abused or Neglected: Choosing the Best Nursing Home Abuse Attorneys Near Me

 Florida Nursing Home Negligence FAQ

-Nursing home negligence includes a wide variety of actions or failures that cause illness, injury, or death to nursing home residents.
-These actions and failures can occur at an individual level and/or at an administrative level.
+Nursing home negligence includes a variety of actions or failures that cause illness, injury, or death to nursing home residents.
+These actions and failures can occur at an individual or administrative level.
 In either case, nursing home residents suffer.

 Some examples of scenarios that constitute nursing home negligence include: